JuusoLos/Generating-Minimal-Self-editing-Assembly-Problem-Solvers/README.md

-“Generating Minimal Self-editing Assembly Problem Solvers” Juuso Lösönen.
-18.04.2026.
+## Generating minimal self-editing x86 assembly problem solvers

-## Abstract
+## Juuso Lösönen
+## Code and dataset posted on this public Github repository on 18.04.2026.

-We present a minimal implementation of an x86 assembly program that edits itself to solve a problem.
-In the implementation, a mutable instruction block restricted to mov instructions reads and modifies a memory state and calls a fixed append routine that adds a new instruction to the end of the mutable instruction block.
-Using evolutionary search, we generate a dataset of initial instruction-block and memory-state configurations that solve a simple conditional selection task: copying one of two data values to the output depending on a binary input.
-The implementation together with evolutionary search serves as a proof of concept that such programs can be automatically generated.
-We use the term mössö to refer to self-editing assembly-level problem-solver programs whose structure is intended to support automatic generation.
+A minimal implementation of an x86 assembly program that edits itself to solve a problem.
+In the implementation, a mutable instruction block restricted to mov instructions reads and modifies a memory state and calls a fixed append routine at the end of every generation.
+The fixed append routine selects operands based on the memory tape and adds a new mov instruction to the end of the mutable instruction block.
+Using evolutionary search, we generate a dataset of initial instruction-block and memory-state configurations that solve a simple conditional selection task: copying one of two data values to the output depending on an input that's either 0 or 1.